-Employee inventions are handled in accordance with the federal legal framework concerning 'works made for hire' under the US Copyright Act of 1976, 17 USC sections 101 et seq.
-See the United States chapter for further information.
+Employee inventions are handled under the federal legal framework concerning 'works made for hire' under the US Copyright Act of 1976, 17 USC sections 101 et seq.

 Trade secrets and confidential information

 33 Is there any legislation protecting trade secrets and other confidential business information?